Technostructural Stages of Global ICT for Development (ICT4D)

 1) Containment/Modernization

 “Bretton Woods” created the International Monetary Fund (IMF), the World Bank, and the International Trade Organization (although rejected by Congress).
 It also instituted a dollar-gold standard that tied the US dollar to gold at $35 an ounce (oz) and other international currencies to the US dollar at set rates.
-This system was designed enhance trade and to “contain” international financial speculation.
+This system was designed to enhance trade and “contain” international financial speculation.
 Individual nation-states would manage trade-based economies with Keynesian macroeconomic coordination.
 At the same time, the IMF would coordinate currency values and restrict financial speculation.

 Another aspect of containment, more widely known, is the containment of the Communist agenda.
 The painful success of the USSR during World War II in countering the Nazis and their appropriation of German atomic and rocketry technology presented an ideological and military threat to the US and its allies.
-The US reaction to the USSR’s launch of Sputnik satellites in 1957, a pivotal moment that resulted in the formation of NASA and ARPA (who later developed packet-switching), underscored the urgency and importance of the situation.
-The Communist revolution in China in 1949 and the explosion of an atomic bomb on Oct.
-16, 1964, spurred additional concerns and US military intervention in Vietnam to contain Communism in Southeast Asia.
+The US reaction to the USSR’s launch of Sputnik satellites in 1957, a pivotal moment that resulted in the formation of NASA and ARPA (who later developed packet-switching), underscored the urgency and importance of the emerging tensions.
+The Communist revolution in China in 1949 and their explosion of an atomic bomb on Oct.
+16, 1964, spurred additional concerns, including US military intervention inUS Vietnam to contain Communism in Southeast Asia.

-“Modernization” characterized the U.S. post-World War II prescription for economic development worldwide, especially in newly decolonized nation-states.
+“Modernization” characterized the US post-World War II prescription for economic development worldwide, especially in newly decolonized nation-states.
 Modernization referred to a transitional process of moving from “traditional” or “primitive” communities to modern societies based on scientific rationality, abstract thought, and the belief in progress.
 It included urbanization, democratization, economic growth, and “psychic mobility” that types of media could influence.
-Also, the free flow model of information was championed by modernists to counter state regulation and censorship of the media and especially propaganda by communist opponents.
+Also, the free flow model of information was championed by modernists to counter state regulation and censorship of the press, especially propaganda by communist opponents.

 The leading proponent of this economic philosophy was Walter Whitman Rostow, whose Stages of Economic Growth: A Non-Communist Manifesto (1960) outlined five stages that would lead to a modern nation.
 These were: 1) traditional society, 2) preconditions for takeoff, 3) takeoff, 4) drive towards maturity, and 5) age of high mass consumption.
-In a later book (1965) he would add, 6) the search for quality.
+In a later book (1971) he would add, 6) the search for quality.
 Traditional societies needed to overcome their “resistances” to economic growth in order to achieve the all-important economic take-off stage that would lead them to the dream of economic and political modernization.

 Scholars following Walter W. Rostow adopted the “stages” of economic development leading to an eventual “takeoff” into the realm of a modern society.
 If the proper regiment was followed, particularly the adoption of new agricultural techniques termed the “Green Revolution” that was heavily dependent on fertilizers and pesticides, developing countries could modernize.[3]
 Through the process of emulating the West, developing countries could attain increasing rates of economic growth and political democracy.
-Systems of bureaucracy and tradition, seen as endemic to developing countries, could be overcome through policies which liberalized markets, democratized politics, encouraged foreign trade and investment, and encouraged breaking down traditional cultures.
+Systems of bureaucracy and tradition, seen as endemic to developing countries, could be overcome through policies which liberalized markets, democratized politics, encouraged foreign trade and investment, and strove to break down traditional cultures.

-Interestingly, orthodox communism also presumed a linear path for economic growth, but one based not on capital but in labor and the “forces of production.”
+Interestingly, orthodox communism also presumed a linear path for economic growth, but one based not on capital but on labor and the “forces of production.”
 Capitalism was merely one stage in their development schemata that would eventually lead to a communist apex, liberating the working classes.
 The highest level to be achieved would be one of socialist equality, not mass consumption.
 Communism proved a staunch competitor to the West, especially in Asia and South America.
 India, for example, while keeping its British legal system and adopting a parliamentary system of democracy, largely incorporated the Soviet mode of industrialization.
 Jawaharlal Nehru, newly decolonialized India’s first Prime Minister, split from his friend and mentor Mahatma Gandhi, who stressed self-sufficiency and domestic production.
 Nehru would follow a state-led form of economic development based on the Russian industrial model.

 The South was influenced by both these ideologies but began to perceive their own conditions as a deformation or underdevelopment due to unequal relations between North and South countries.
 Raul Prebisch, former head of the Argentine Central Bank, started using the terms “center” and “periphery” in his lectures during the 1940s.
 He critiqued the influence of the most powerful countries on the international division of labor, the declining prices of commodity goods (agriculture, minerals, and forestry), and their negative impact on local industrialization.[i]
 Several forums became important for expressing these concerns, notably the United Nations Conference on Trade and Development (UNCTAD) formed after the 1964 meeting that sought to protect young industries in the Third World.